jelaiw/blog/about.markdown

 Time will tell.

 ## The blog itself
-I try to explore these questions, sometimes seriously, but mostly playfully by a recounting (and maybe reckoning) of my own meandering engineering travels, including books/papers/posts I've read and boxes/rooms/labs I've tried while "riding the struggle bus".
+I try to explore these questions, sometimes seriously, but mostly playfully by a recounting (and maybe reckoning) of my own meandering engineering travels, including books/papers/posts I've read, boxes/rooms/labs I've tried while "riding the struggle bus", and more.

 Happy reading!